Lodgement

 A lodgement or lodgment is an enclave, taken and defended by force of arms against determined opposition, made by increasing the size of a bridgehead, beachhead, or airhead into a substantial defended area, at least the rear parts of which are out of direct line of fire.
 An example is Operation Overlord, the establishment of a large-scale lodgement in Normandy during World War II.
-Another example is the Second Punic War, in which Ganaeus Scipio, and later Publius Scipio, established a well-sized lodgement in North Eastern Spain.
+Another example is the Second Punic War, in which Gnaeus Cornelius Scipio Calvus, and later Publius Scipio, established a well-sized lodgement in North Eastern Spain.